WorkloadAutomation/ibm-workload-automation-chart/README.md

  The IBM Workload Automation Helm chart does not support proportional scaling.

 ### Managing custom PEM certificates

-  * ca.crt
-  * tls.key
-  * tls.crt
+Certificates are required when installing or upgrading IBM Workload Automation.
+The required certificates are:

+  * ca.crt: The Certificate Authority (CA) public certificate.
+The ca.crt can contain also the intermediate CAs.
+In this case, it must begin with one or more intermediate CA certificates and end with the Root ca.
+  * tls.key: The private key of the end user certificate for the instance to be installed.
+  * tls.crt: The public part of the previous key, that is the end user certificate.

 If you want to use custom certificates, set `useCustomizedCert:true` and use kubectl to apply the secret in the \<workload_automation_namespace>.
  For the master domain manager, type the following command:

  ```
 kubectl create secret generic waserver-cert-secret --from-file=ca.crt --from-file=tls.key --from-file=tls.crt -n <workload-automation-namespace>
  ```
  For the Dynamic Workload Console, type the following command:

  ```
   kubectl create secret generic waconsole-cert-secret --from-file=ca.crt --from-file=tls.key --from-file=tls.crt -n <workload_automation_namespace>